StilNax/astra-glorii-homini_raspberry-pi-pico-cansat/README.md

     self.rvc = BNO08x_RVC(self.bno_uart)
 ```
 UART-RVC communication protocol is better than regular UART protocol as it can send data in the form of packages that are easier to use and enables better data management.
 However, it is slower than other communication protocols.
-Yet thanks to our calibration it won't have any undesirable effects on the efficiency of our program.
+Thanks to calibration it won't have any undesirable effects on the efficiency of the program.

 * reading data from BNO085 and converting it to more useful and easy to interpret data presentation